Thanksgiving: A Time for Togetherness

 Ingredients:

-1 ½ cups lentils (brown or green- whichever you prefer)
+1 ½ cups lentils (brown or green—whichever you prefer)

 3 ½ cups water or vegetable broth

-2 cloves garlic-minced
+2 cloves garlic, minced

-3 tablespoons of olive oil
+3 tablespoons olive oil

-2 cups of precooked rice
+2 cups precooked rice

 ½ teaspoon salt